DCLMakerSTEAM/PlottingwithPython1/README.md

 * Microsoft Copilot
 * etc.

-Go to [chatgpt.com](https://chatgpt.com) and create an account.
-You can select the free account.
-If you don't create an account you can ask the AI questions, but it will be more limited in what it can do for you.
+We are going to use ChatGPT.
+Go to [chatgpt.com](https://chatgpt.com).
+You do not need to create an account.
+If you don't create an account you can ask the AI questions, but it will be somewhat limited in what it can do for you.
+If you want more features (like uploading a dataset for ChatGPT to analyze it) you will need an account (the free account is fine).

-Ask it to write you a program:
+Ask the AI to write a program for you:

 ```text
 Hello!
 Please write me a Python program that will